gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 certificate with the embedded SGX quote, send it to the server for verification, and expect secrets in return.

-The minimal and the protected-files clients rely on the `LD_PRELOAD` trick that preloads `libsecret_prov_attest.so` and runs it before the clients' main logic.
+The minimal and the encrypted-files clients rely on the `LD_PRELOAD` trick that preloads `libsecret_prov_attest.so` and runs it before the clients' main logic.
 The feature-rich client links against `libsecret_prov_attest.so` explicitly at build time.